MicrosoftDocs/memdocs/memdocs/intune/apps/company-portal-app.md

 |---|---|
 |**Upload your brand image**| This option allows you to display a brand image.
 On the iOS/iPadOS Company Portal, it shows as a background image on the user's profile page.<p><ul><li>Recommended image width: Greater than 1125px (required to be at least 650 px)</li><li>Max image size: 1.3 MB</li><li>File type: PNG, JPG, or JPEG</li></ul>|

-The right brand image can enhance the user’s trust in Company Portal by presenting a strong sense of your company’s brand.
+The right brand image can enhance the user's trust in Company Portal by presenting a strong sense of your company's brand.
 Here are some tips you may want to consider for acquiring, choosing, and optimizing the image for Company Portal.

 - Reach out to your marketing or art department.
 They may already have an approved set of brand images.
 They may also be able to help you optimize images as needed.

 - Consider both landscape and portrait composition.
 The image should have sufficient background surrounding the focal point.
 The image may be cropped differently based on device size, orientation, and platform.

 - Avoid using a generic, stock image.
-The image should reflect your company’s brand and feel familiar to users.
-If you don’t have one, it’s better to not use one than use a generic one that has no meaning to your user.
+The image should reflect your company's brand and feel familiar to users.
+If you don't have one, it's better to not use one than use a generic one that has no meaning to your user.

 - Remove unnecessary metadata.
 Image file can come with metadata such as camera profile, geo location, title, caption, and so on.
 Use an image optimization tool to strip out this information to maintain quality while meeting file size limit.